DewashishCodes/cvvc/README.md

-Hi there, I made this because I was tired of having multiple versions of my resume on my device.

-This is a version control CLI for resumes/curriculum vitae's (CVs) and it wraps git in a way so that you can version control binary files like a pdf, which doesnt happen on git conventionally.
-And yes, you can call this a git wrapper because I use 'go-git' under the hood to power the cli functions.

-The commands available with C.V.V.C. as of now are:
-1. cvvc init -> initialises a tempelate resume which you can work on.
-(Using jake's resume tempelate from Overleaf)
-2. cvvc edit -> Opens a local editor at localhost:9090, you can edit your resume here and add/remove/reorder sections and section data as well
-3. cvvc status -> Tells you the current branch you are on and the status of commits
-4. cvvc commit -m "Message" -> Commits the current state of the resume with a message.
-Stores in as permenant history
-5. cvvc list -> Gives a list of all the past commits you have mad on that resume
-6. cvvc branch create BranchName -> create a new branch from your existing one.
-7. cvvc switch BranchName -> switched between branches
-8. cvvc export -> exports the current resume into a pdf form
-9. cvvc diff -> Shows the diff of all the edits made do the resume, compared to the previous commit

-What's next to come:
-1. Rebase -> Moves your current to a previous commit
-2. Selective diff-ing -> Compare between any two versions of the resume, of your choice
-3. Tempelates -> currently supports only Jake's resume, would expand to include multiple tempelates that can be selected at time of cvvc init
-4. Transform -> convert tempelate of resume from one form to another

-If you wish to contribute, PRs are more than welcome.
-Also if you find any issue feel free to put it up.
-You can also contact me personally on my email or LinkedIn.

-Currently this is still under development, I will release the 1.0 version sometime in March 2026.
-If this brings value to you, do give a star and follow me.
-I make software that is directly targeted to benefit the end user.

-Made with a lot of <3 by Dewashish
+## C.V.V.C.
+(Curriculum Vitae Version Control)

+C.V.V.C. is a command-line interface for version controlling resumes and CVs.
+It wraps Git functionality using the Go library **go-git**, enabling structured version control for resume files, including binary outputs such as PDFs.

+The goal is simple: eliminate multiple scattered resume versions and manage your CV with proper branching, history, and diffs—just like source code.

+---

+## Features

+### Core Commands

+* `cvvc init`
+  Initializes a resume template (currently based on Jake’s Resume Template from Overleaf).

+* `cvvc edit`
+  Launches a local editor at `localhost:9090` to modify, add, remove, or reorder sections and entries.

+* `cvvc status`
+  Displays the current branch and commit status.

+* `cvvc commit -m "message"`
+  Commits the current state of the resume with a message, storing it in permanent history.

+* `cvvc list`
+  Lists all previous commits for the resume.

+* `cvvc branch create <branch-name>`
+  Creates a new branch from the current branch.

+* `cvvc switch <branch-name>`
+  Switches between branches.

+* `cvvc export`
+  Exports the current resume to PDF format.

+* `cvvc diff`
+  Shows changes made compared to the previous commit.

+---

+## Roadmap

+* **Rebase**
+  Move the current branch to a previous commit.

+* **Selective Diffing**
+  Compare any two chosen resume versions.

+* **Multiple Templates**
+  Support for additional resume templates selectable during initialization.

+* **Template Transformation**
+  Convert a resume from one template format to another.

+---

+## Contributing

+Contributions are welcome.
+Please open a pull request for improvements or submit an issue if you encounter any problems.

+You can also reach out via email or LinkedIn.

+---

+## Release

+C.V.V.C. is currently under active development.
+Version 1.0 is planned for release in March 2026.

+If you find this project useful, consider starring the repository and following for future updates.

+Built by Dewashish (with love ofcc).